-Pie has never been a strong forte for me.
-I always found the process a bit challenging and time consuming.
-Especially in the Phoenix summer when butter begins to melt practically the moment it leaves the fridge.
+Pie wasn’t always a strong forte for me.
+I used to find the process a bit challenging and time-consuming.
+Especially in the Phoenix summer, when butter begins to melt practically the moment it leaves the fridge.

 The filling is rich, thick, and luscious without turning watery.
 The flavor is intense with summer sweetness, but not cloying like store-bought pies.
 I’m obsessed!

 I’ve included a TON of fruit pie tips below to ensure yours turns out perfectly.
 Make sure to give them a read before diving into the recipe.

 How to Prevent Watery Fruit Pie Filling

 Watery pie fillings are the WORST!
 They used to happen to me all the time.
 Here’s what I’ve learned to prevent it:

 1) The more ripe your fruit, the more moisture your filling will have.
 If your fruit is super moist and juicy, you may want to add an extra tablespoon of cornstarch.

 2) Macerating the fruit is an extra step but it makes a HUGE difference in preventing watery filling.
 Macerating basically just means tossing the fruit with the sugar called for in the recipe, then letting it sit for 30 minutes to 1 hour.
 The sugar will draw moisture out of the fruit so it collects at the bottom of the bowl.

 3) Boil the macerated juices into a syrup.
 This step is so worth it.
 Not only does it help ensure a thick and luscious filling, but it also intensifies the fruit flavors.
 Strain the fruit and collect those macerated juices into a saucepan.
 Boil for a few minutes, or until it thickens into a syrup.
 Let cool before adding back into the filling mixture.